Primary Landing Page

 Indonesian masks

-Social policy and human capital
+Social policy and human capital development

 The topic aims to investigate the challenges and risks faced by Indonesian households in their efforts to improve their welfare, using the analytical lens and tools that pay attention to gender equality, disability inclusion, and well-being of the disadvantaged and marginalized groups.
+Subtopic themes include:

 • Health equity and financial protection

-• Poverty, labour markets and trade liberalisation
+• Poverty and labour markets

-• Efficiency and effectiveness of decentralized public spending in health and education
+• Public spending in health and education

 • Welfare impacts of community-driven development programs